Salary Sacrifice Optimiser

 The 60% tax trap explained

-Why sacrificing inside £100k-£125,140 is the single highest-leverage move in UK personal finance.
+Why sacrificing inside £100k-£125,140 can be one of the higher-leverage moves in UK personal finance.

 SIPP vs workplace pension